curv3d/curv/docs/Shape_Atlas.rst

 I personally like Minkowski sum, but there is a learning curve in understanding how it works.
 It's not intuitive to people who first encounter it.

-The most common Minkowski sum idioms have cheaper direct implementations in F-Rep.
+The most common Minkowski sum idioms have cheaper direct implementations in F-Rep which are also easier to understand.

 * Rounded offset at distance d: Minkowski sum with a sphere of radius d, or ``inflate d`` of a shape with an exact distance field.